csandman/chakra-react-select/README.md

 ### Custom `LoadingIndicator` (Chakra `Spinner`)

 For most sub components, the styling can be easily accomplished using the [`chakraStyles`](#chakrastyles) prop.
 However, in the case of the `LoadingIndicator` there are a few props which do not directly correlate very well with styling props.
-To solve that problem, the `chakraComponents.LoadingIndicator` component can be passed a few extra props which are normally available on the Chakra UI spinner.
-Here is an example demonstrating which extra props are allowed:
+To solve that problem, the `chakraComponents.LoadingIndicator` component can be passed a few extra props which are normally available on the Chakra UI `Spinner`.
+Here is an example demonstrating which extra props are offered:

 ```jsx
 import { AsyncSelect, chakraComponents } from "chakra-react-select";